LoyolaChicagoBooks/introcs-csharp/_sources/arrays/onedim.txt

 unified and possibly useful operation, so it would make sense to encapsulate it into a function.
 A function can take any type as a parameter, so an array type is perfectly reasonable!
 Above we printed each element of an array of integers.
-This time lets choose strings, so the formal parameter is an array of strings:  ``string[]``.
+This time let's choose strings, so the formal parameter is an array of strings:  ``string[]``.

 .. literalinclude:: ../../source/examples/string_array/string_array.cs
    :start-after: chunk PrintStrings
    :end-before: chunk
    :linenos:
+   :dedent: 6

 With this definition, the code fragment  ::